Best Overnight Diaper

-Overnight diapers are frequently pricier than daytime diapers as they usually contain more SAP and other absorbing materials to prevent leaks during the nighttime hours.
-This added cost is money well-spent as it can decrease the need to use more than one or two diapers a night, which saves money in the long run.
-Finding a diaper with impressive absorbency that fits well and has minimal leaks can save money in the long run.
-Luckily, the least expensive disposable diapers also happen to be some of the most impressive, with the Luvs diapers earning 10 for absorption with one of the lowest per diaper price in this review.
+Overnight diapers are frequently pricier than daytime diapers.
+They require more materials to manufacture and contain more SAP and other absorbing materials to prevent leaks during the nighttime hours.
+Depending on your needs, this added cost might be well worth it.
+Using overnight diapers can decrease the number of regular diapers you use every night, which can save you money and effort in the long run.
+Luckily, we discovered that the least expensive disposable diapers we tested also happen to be some of the most impressive.
+Luvs diapers earned a top score for absorption and are some of the lowest priced diapers in this review.

 Fit and Comfort

-Even a diaper with excellent absorbency can leak if it doesn't fit, which is why finding a good fit is critical for diapering at night.
-The overall fit can vary depending on the size of the diapers and your baby's shape.
-To complicate matters further, each brand has different size ranges, so a size three can differ depending on which brand you consider.
+Finding the perfect fit is paramount when it comes to leak prevention, especially during the night.
+Even a diaper with excellent absorbency may fail if it doesn't fit properly.
+The overall fit can vary depending on the size of the diapers, the brand you purchase, and your baby's shape.
+To complicate matters further, there is no standard for diaper sizes, so a size three can differ from brand to brand.
 The sizing differences between brands can result in a bit of trial and error and poorly fitting underpants, especially if your baby is outside of the average weight range, either thin or chunky.